ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ire-nw.md

 To enable the air gap, the customer:

-* Creates a new T1 named Cyber-Tools-T1 and links it to the workload T0.
-The Cyber-T1 is configured to advertise connected segments.
+* Creates a T1 named `Cyber-Tools-T1` and links it to the workload T0.
+The `Cyber-T1` is configured to advertise connected segments.
 This action enables the routing of traffic to and from VMs on connected segments.
 * Creates a segment for their management VM.
 * Creates a management VM that runs Linux and Ansible.
 The management VM changes the security policy on the vSRX appliances at the required times.
 * Uses a cron job on the automation server to schedule the running of an Ansible playbook that changes the inbound firewall rule from "Deny" to "Allow".
 After the backup window, the customer changes the inbound firewall rule from "Allow" to "Deny".